elletownsend/hallyuapi/README.md

 - Authentication?

 #### Data
-- Add profile images for all idols & groups
+- Add profile images for all idols & groups (?)
-- Add data for actors, dramas & albums
+- Clean data of Groups & Artists